oshio-94/alx_final_project/README.md

 ## Technology
 * HTML and CSS - HTML provides web page structure, whereas CSS is mainly used to control web page styling
 * PHP was used to create website functionality and the management systems and more.
 It is a widely-used general-purpose language that can be embedded into HTML.It is used as the core programming language to handle all the core functions.
-* XAMPP - Used in order to run PHP scripts and manage our database.
+* XAMPP - PHP is a server side programming language and is not intended to be executed in a browser, therefore a web server (like Apache) retrieves our web page a preprocesses it for our web browser.
+This is where XAMPP comes in.
+It is used in order to run PHP scripts and manage our database.
 XAMPP can be downoaded using the link below
 ```sh
 https://www.apachefriends.org/download.html
 ```